kak2008/Service-Center-Locator/README.md

 # Service-Center-Locator

 This app aims to locate the nearest store that is available to the user from their current location.
+Used Core Location API in order to track down users location.

+Invoked Web Service using NSURL Sessions and Parsed JSON responses using NSJSON Serialization.

 ### Installation